-Blue team reviews are the first standard review, conducted when the opportunity is in the identification, qualification or capture stage and the proposal is still in the outline phase.
-Although it may seem premature to hold a review at such an early junction, blue team reviews can be incredibly useful as they ensure that the basic proposal outline is correct and complete and that the appropriate roles and responsivities are staffed.
+Blue team reviews are the first standard review, conducted when the opportunity is in the Intersection, or qualification or capture stage, and the proposal itself is in the outline phase.
+Although it may seem premature to hold a review at such an early junction, blue team reviews can be incredibly useful for confirming the basic proposal outline, the resources necessary to complete the proposal, and that the appropriate roles and responsivities are staffed.

 Green Team Reviews

 Green team reviews can occur at any stage of proposal development, but often occur at or around the same time as red team reviews.
 The difference lies in the focus; while red team reviews focus on the customer and proposal maturity, green team reviews focus on pricing evaluated against RFP stipulations.